FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 ---
 ## Test

-To ensure the application is working properly, we have decided to add Unit Tests and automated acceptance tests using gherkin.
+To ensure the application is working properly, we have decided to add unit tests and automated acceptance tests using gherkin.

-We used the [github issues](https://github.com/FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/issues?q=is%3Aissue+is%3Aclosed+label%3A%22Unit+Tests%22) to organize our project.
-If you want to see our implementation of user stories you can click [here](https://github.com/FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/issues?q=is%3Aissue+label%3A%22user+stories%22+is%3Aclosed) and see the issues that map for every user story.
+We used the github issues to organize our project.
+If you want to see our implementation of user stories you can click [here](https://github.com/FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/issues?q=is%3Aissue+is%3Aclosed) and choose the label `User Stories` to see the issues that map for every user story.

 Unit Tests are used to verify the expected output after the user interacts with the application and have been implemented using the `flutter_test` dependency.